 Countries of Origin: Native to Europe and Siberia and naturalized worldwide.

 Endangered ~ Turmeric is considered to be an endangered medicinal plant.

 General Description of Plant habitat and Growth ~ Botany: Turmeric is an herbaceous perennial plant whose rhizome (an underground stem that grows horizontally) is collected, dried and used as the spice.
 It needs a hot, moist climate and in India is harvested from December to March.
 The rhizome is boiled and then let to dry.
 The rough skins are removed, and it is then ground to make a fine rich yellow turmeric powder.
 Turmeric is natural preservative.

-Turmeric portion of the plant used in distillation, how distilled, extraction methods & yield ~ Turmeric rhizome is semi-dried or steamed, peeled, comminuted, and then hydro/steam-distilled for the essential oil.
+Turmeric portion of the plant used in distillation, how distilled, extraction methods & yield ~ Turmeric rhizome is semi-dried or steamed, peeled, comminuted, soaked overnight in the distilling water, and then hydro/steam-distilled for the essential oil.
 Turmeric rhizome is dried and crushed to be solvent extracted.

 Yield ~ solvent-free supercritical CO2 extraction of dried crushed rhizomes had a higher yield than the essential oil yield of 2.1-2.48%.

 Odor Description ~ The carbon dioxide extract of Turmeric is softly fragrant with a spicy, somewhat floral and slight woody odor.

 GENERAL PROPERTIES of Turmeric